Cosmological inhomogeneities, primordial black holes, and a hypothesis on the death of the universe: Dynamic coordinates for black holes

 The static isotropic coordinates are

 where the function $r^{\prime }(r)$ is the inverse of

 The change of variables that relates (\ref{statiso}) to (\ref{dsn}) is the composition of (\ref{ch1}) and (\ref{ch2}).

-We see that the isotropic coordinates are better suited for an easy switch from the case of vanishing cosmological constant to the case of nonvanishing cosmological constant.
+We see that isotropic coordinates are better suited for an easy switch from the case of a vanishing cosmological constant to the one with a nonvanishing cosmological constant.
 This is going to be useful in the next sections.